frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 - Erosion wears existing rocks into sediment or dissolved chemicals that generally get carried from higher elevations and deposited into flat layers at lower elevations.
 - These layers get buried and compressed and turned into sedimentary rocks.
 If they get exposed to an environment with enough heat and pressure to start changing the mineral sturcture, they become metamorphic rocks or melt completely again.

+There are many different subsets of rock types under the three main just mentioned (igneous, sedimentary and metamporphic).
+The difference between them depends on chemical compositions and mineral sizes, both factors being dependent on the environment in which the rock was formed.
+See this [page](https://geology.utah.gov/map-pub/survey-notes/glad-you-asked/igneous-sedimentary-metamorphic-rocks/) for more details.

+Here are some classic examples of the three main rock types:

 GRANITE (an igneous rock type):